-Worlds of Work (WOW) is a national FYA initiative that builds the skills and beliefs that young people need to make successful transitions into life beyond school.
-Over one intensive week, WOW takes Year 10 students on a journey that broadens their view on what it means to be successful in the changing world of work.
+Worlds of Work (WOW) is a national FYA initiative that supports young people to make successful transitions to work and life beyond school.
+The program enhances their understanding of the changing world of work, builds their capabilities and confidence to participate in the workplace, and cultivates skills for lifelong career development.
+WOW takes Year 10 students on a journey that broadens their view on what it means to be successful in the changing world of work.
 This is achieved through:

 - FYA-facilitated workshops focusing on personal development and future employment.

-- increase their understanding of what it takes to lead a successful life and career.
+- To increase young people’s understanding of what it takes to be successful in life and work

-- teamed up with more than 200 secondary school teachers to strengthen teacher-student relations and explore more inspiring ways of operating within the classroom.
+- Teamed up with more than 300 secondary school teachers to strengthen teacher-student relations and explore more inspiring ways of operating within the classroom.